 - All clubs must complete the recognition process, as outlined on this page.

 All recognition steps must be completed by the appropriate deadlines in order for your club to become fully recognized by the Associated Students Council and to receive your base allocation money for club activities.

 Steps to Register Your Club

-- Hard Copy Club Packet (available in the ICC office SU209) must be submitted to the ICC Office by the specified deadline
+- Club Hard Packet must be submitted to the ICC and Student Activities Office.

 - Signature Card (For our office to verify that the club treasurer and advisor are the only ones signing the club paperwork throughout the semester)